Tourism in Canada: Manitoba

-Manitoba, a province located in central Canada, is known for its unique cultural heritages, varying landscapes, and diverse cities.
-One of the primary draws of Manitoba is its vast natural landscapes.
+Manitoba, a province located in central Canada, welcomed over 10.6 million visitors spending approximately $1.89 billion in 2024.
 The province national parks like Riding Mountain National Park and Wapusk National Park, attract ecotourist for hiking, wildlife viewing, and camping.
 Assiniboine River attracts tourists for its water activities such as boating and fishing.

 Winnipeg, the provincial capital, is home to numerous museums and cultural institutions, such as the Canadian Museum for Human Rights and the Manitoba Museum.
-Events like Folklorama and Festival du Voyageur attract tourist for the summer and winter annual events.
-Both provincial government a municipal governments have invested in infrastructure, including hotels, transportation, and tourism promotion, making the province more accessible to travelers.
+Events like Folklorama and Festival du Voyageur.
+Both provincial government a municipal governments have invested in infrastructure, including hotels, transportation, and tourism promotion, making the province more accessible to travellers.